MOWNIKAPremkumar/EasyBuy-BE/README.md

 # EasyBuy E-COMMERCE BACKEND

 Welcome to the EasyBuy E-Commerce website!
 This project is built using the MERN stack (MongoDB, Express.js, React.js, Node.js), providing a platform for users to purchase various electrical and eletronic products.
-Users can browse products, add them to their cart, review products, update their profile, and track order statuses.
+Users can browse products, add them to their cart, review products and update their profile.
 Additionally, an admin dashboard is available for managing products, orders, users, and inventory.

 #### Web Link: https://easy-buy-fe.vercel.app/